IoT Security: Lessons from Physical World

 4 Right to self defence .
 Technical ability and legal basis to pursue potential suspicious behaviour or attacker by pooling resources and intelligence.
 The standard of reasonable evidence to take offensive steps should be much lower for secure IoT networks.
 Prevention is better then cure.

 5 We favour nation state based segmented IoT network as criminal prosecution is simpler in such cases.
 The nation segment of the IoTnetwork should not allow access from ISP not providing the secure guarantee and states not supporting legal action against attacker.
-The protocol for taking action can be simpler and have teeth in terms of speed and conviction since the network can be instrumented at all routers and endpoints to provide a military level of assurance.
+The protocol for taking action can be simpler and have teeth in terms of and conviction since the network can be instrumented at all routers and endpoints to provide a military level of assurance.
 Thus if a service provider in state A wants to service a customer IOT assets in state B the two states must have ISP who adhere to a higher security protocol and states agree to swift and decisive action against suspected criminal activity.

 Leave a Reply